rurounigit/hootspot/README.md

 *   **PDF Generation**: [@react-pdf/renderer](https://react-pdf.org/) & [html2canvas](https://html2canvas.hertzen.com/)
 *   **Internationalization**: Custom i18n provider (`src/i18n.tsx`)

-Of course.
-Here is the updated "Tech Stack" section for your `README.md` with the addition of JSON5.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improving the system prompt, adding features, or fixing bugs, please feel free to open an issue or submit a pull request.